Balance Sheet Items Classifications

 Long term liabilities include Long term debt and bonds issued by companies.
 Long term debt can be taken from many sources such as banks and will have a different kind of interest and repayment structure.
 Bonds are the longer-term debt such as 30 years in which firm issues the bond to lenders and then make coupon payment each period as stated in bond structure.
 At the time of maturity, lenders get the last coupon payment and get a face amount of bond.

 Shareholder’s Equity is the difference between the Firm’s Assets and liabilities.
 It is a residual value to its shareholders.
 Shareholders’ Equity mainly consists of Share Capital and Retained Earnings.

 #14 – Paid-in Capital

 Paid-in capital is the value of shares that the company has made by issuing shares to its shareholders.
 Shares can be of 2 types.
 Common Stock and Preferred Stock.
 Preferred Stockholders have preferential rights to assets for the company before common shareholders.
 Stocks have a very negligible par value.
-Their additional paid-in capital is the difference between the value at which the company sells to shareholder and par value.
+Their additional paid-in capital is the difference between the value at which the company sells to shareholders and par value.

 #15 – Retained Earnings

 Retained Earnings is the amount that comes from the company’s internal profit.
 From net income, the firm is having 2 options either to pay the dividend or retain it to invest in some projects.
 Retained Earning is the difference between Net Income and dividends paid.

 As an investor one should understand the meaning of all the items of balance sheet and it is interconnected with Income Statement and Cash Flow Statement.
 Balance Sheet is also most prone to accounting adjustment (or we can say that manipulation) so we should also read carefully the footnotes in company reports to find out how the numbers are put in the accounts.